Hongdae (area)

-Hongdae (Korean: 홍대) is a neighborhood in Seoul, South Korea near Hongik University, after which it is named.
-It is known for its urban arts and indie music culture, local shops, clubs and entertainment.
-The area is located in Mapo-gu in the western end of Seoul, stretching from Seogyo-dong to Hapjeong-dong.
+Hongdae (Korean: 홍대) is a neighborhood in Mapo District, Seoul, South Korea, near Hongik University ("Hongik Daehakgyo" in Korean), after which it is named.
+The neighborhood is known for its urban arts and indie music culture, local shops, clubs, cafés and entertainment.
+The area is located in Mapo District in the western end of Seoul, stretching from Seogyo-dong, Hapjeong-dong & Seogang-dong.